mark-cooper/chef-archivesspace/README.md

         - database called "name" will be created
         - database user called "user" will be created with "password"
         - all privileges are granted on database "name" for "user"
-    - otherwise mysql will attempt to connect to an external database called "name" with "user" and "password"
+    - otherwise will attempt to connect to an external database called "name" with "user" and "password"

 License & Authors
 -----------------